benwhalley/mindframe/README.md

 - *Turns* are the basic unit of interaction between the client and the system.
 A conversation is made up of multiple turns, each of which is associated with a step.

 - *Judgements* are structured evaluations of the client state based on conversation history and other stored data.
-Judgements are used to determine the timing of transitions between steps, and to log progress against pre-defined goals.
+Judgements are used to determine the timing of transitions between steps, or to log progress against pre-defined goals.

 - *Notes* allow summaries of conversation history to be saved as unstructured text — for example as clinical notes — providing context used in later generation steps, or to help human supervisors track clients' progress through an intervetion.